Skip to main content

 Types of geofences

-There are three essential types of geofences available:
+Three types of geofences are available:

-A circular geofence is a geographic area with a given center and a circular shape with a minimum radius of 50 meters.
+• A circular geofence is a geographic area with a given center and a circular shape with a minimum radius of 50 meters.
 Users can define the radius and center of the circle.

-A polygonal geofence is an area defined by an arbitrary polygon with multiple vertices (up to 500), allowing for the creation of complex shapes.
+• A polygonal geofence is an area defined by an arbitrary polygon with multiple vertices (up to 500), allowing for the creation of complex shapes.
 This type of geofence is particularly useful for accurately defining irregularly shaped areas, such as neighborhoods, parks, or any specific zones that do not fit into a simple circular boundary.

 image-20240806-235506.png